msgpo/standardfile.github.io/doc/spec.md

 *Params: email, password, pw_cost, pw_salt, pw_auth*

-*Note*: Passwords needs to be processed locally before being sent to the server.
+*Note*: Password needs to be processed locally before being sent to the server.
 See Encryption for more.
 Never send the user's inputted password to the server.

 Responses